-Test the configuration by navigating to your custom URL to ensure your careers page content is displayed.
+Test the configuration by navigating to your custom URL to ensure your career page content is displayed.

 JazzHR provides two different types of data feeds containing the raw job content needed to build a custom careers page on your company's website.
 These data feeds provide the raw job posting content which can be combined with your developer's look, feel, and design to create a 100% customized careers page.
 Building a careers page using the data feeds does require development resources and requires the most effort to implement, but offers the most flexibility for customization.

 The XML feed is designed for importation into external systems.
 It contains an XML encoded list of all jobs in your account which meet the following criteria: